 I am certified through DONA International as both a Birth and Postpartum Doula.
-I am also certified through PALS Doulas.
+I am also certified through PALS Doulas and NAPS Doulas.
 I have trained at the Seattle Midwifery School as a Birth and Postpartum Doula.
 Additional coursework in First Aid, CPR and breastfeeding has been completed.
-I actively pursue continuing education opportunities, including: The Use of TENS in Labor, Supporting Women Through VBAC, Hypnobirthing for Doulas, Postpartum Mood Disorders, and others.
+I actively pursue continuing education opportunities, including: The Use of TENS in Labor, Supporting Women Through VBAC, Hypnobirthing for Doulas, Postpartum Mood Disorders, Professional Education in Breastfeeding and Lactation and others.

 I enjoy teaching DONA Postpartum Doula trainings at Bastyr University.
 I am a DONA Certified Postpartum Doula Trainer and enjoy travelling to provide traingings.
 Please contact me if you'd like to schedule a training in your area.

 I enjoy helping all mothers and families.
-In labor and birth I especially enjoy helping women who are striving to have an unmedicated birth, or who are particularly worried about what labor and birth will be like.
+In labor and birth I especially enjoy helping women who are striving to have an unmedicated birth, or who are particularly anxious about what the labor and birth experience will be like.
 I feel my skills as a doula are most strongly needed at such a birth.
-In postpartum, I am particularly interested in working with families expereincing a postpartum mood disorder (depression, anxiety, etc.).
+In postpartum, I am particularly interested in working with families experiencing a perinatal mood or anxiety disorder (depression, anxiety, etc.).
 Whatever your situation, I would love to help make this time easier for you.

 Serving Seattle, North King and South Snohomish Counties with Birth and Postpartum Doula Care